 Kim’s role at PttP is too grow food and develop the farm into a self-sustaining organic system, and encourage others to do the same.
 Gardening can be daunting to begin with however, Kim is firmly of the belief that Nature does a pretty good job of growing plants, all you need to grow vegetables and fruit is to give nature a nudge in the right direction.
 Simple gardening, nothing complicated, not expensive, just the joy of harvesting, cooking and eating fresh food.

 You will find her all over The Farm, planning, planting and picking.

-Kingsley Arney is the newest member of the Produce to the People team, he is one of our work for the dole supervisors and all round nice guy.
+Kingsley Arney was one of our work for the dole supervisors and all round nice guy.
 (Fun fact: He is applying for the Australian version of Survivor and we think he will be SO AWESOME as a contestant).